bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 {% endhighlight %}
   </li>
   <li>
 You can easily handle logic on change, by adding that code into the getter and setter functions.
+If integrating with an event system, it may look something like this.

 {% highlight javascript %}
 this.set = function(attr, value){